Elizabeth-327/Predicting_func_groups_from_IR_data/README.md

 - **Algorithm for identifying functional groups from SMILES in ifg.py**: Adapted from Richard Hall and Guillaume Godin in RDKit's repository (https://github.com/rdkit/rdkit/blob/master/Contrib/IFG/ifg.py)

 The IR spectra used was taken by Koji Nakanishi.
-## License
-This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.